viraj-kabbur/user_manuals/school-admin/class-with-global-citizenship-assignment.md

 ### **Step 1 - Choose a Subject**

 We have been given 14 Subjects to choose from.
 These subjects contain various assignments.
-The Teacher can choose any one subject and then go ahead and choose an assignment.
-Let's say for this example we chose Human Geography.
+The Teacher/Professor can choose any one subject and then go ahead and choose an assignment.
+For this example we chose Human Geography.

 <figure><img src="../.gitbook/assets/Screenshot 2024-02-29 155213.png" alt=""><figcaption><p>Create a Class</p></figcaption></figure>